History of JetBlue in Timeline

 On May 29, 2019, JetBlue and Southwest Airlines tied for "Highest in Customer Satisfaction Among Low Cost Carriers" in the J.D.
 Power North America Airline Satisfaction Study.

-August 2019: JetSuiteX Rebrands to JSX
+August 2019: JetSuiteX Rebranded as JSX

-In August 2019, JetSuiteX rebranded to JSX.
+In August 2019, the airline was rebranded from JetSuiteX to JSX.

-February 2020: Joel Peterson Announces Retirement
+February 2020: Joel Peterson to Retire from Board of Directors

 In February 2020, Joel Peterson announced his intention to retire from JetBlue's board of directors at the end of his term.

-May 2020: Peter Boneparth Succeeded Joel Peterson
+May 2020: Peter Boneparth Succeeds Joel Peterson

 In May 2020, Peter Boneparth succeeded Joel Peterson on JetBlue's board of directors.
 Peterson had served on the board since 1999 and as chairman since 2008.

-July 9, 2020: JetBlue announced the imminent closure of its base at Long Beach Airport
+July 9, 2020: JetBlue Announces Closure of Long Beach Base

-2020: JetBlue Vacations Revamp
+2020: JetBlue Vacations Transformation

 2020: JetBlue Welcomes First Airbus A220

-In 2020, JetBlue welcomed its first Airbus A220 aircraft to its fleet.
+In 2020, JetBlue welcomed its first Airbus A220 aircraft.

-February 1, 2021: JetBlue Introduced New Mint Product
+February 1, 2021: JetBlue Introduces Mint Suite

-On April 21, 2021, JetBlue announced the airline would be expanding into Canada, announcing new routes between Vancouver and both New York City and Boston.
+On April 21, 2021, JetBlue announced that the airline would be expanding into Canada, announcing new routes between Vancouver and both New York City and Boston.

-April 26, 2021: JetBlue Held Inaugural Airbus A220-300 Flight
+April 26, 2021: JetBlue Inaugural Airbus A220-300 Flight

-On April 26, 2021, JetBlue held its inaugural Airbus A220-300 flight which flew from Boston Logan International Airport to Tampa International Airport.
+On April 26, 2021, JetBlue held its inaugural Airbus A220-300 flight, which flew from Boston Logan International Airport to Tampa International Airport.

-September 29, 2021: JetBlue launched its services from New York (JFK) to London Gatwick
+September 29, 2021: JetBlue Launches Services to London Gatwick Airport

-On September 29, 2021, JetBlue launched its services from New York (JFK) to London Gatwick.
-The airline's planned flights between London and Boston were postponed to 2022.
+On September 29, 2021, JetBlue launched services from New York (JFK) to London Gatwick airport.

 2021: JetBlue Adds A321LR to Fleet

-In 2021, JetBlue added the A321LR aircraft to its fleet.
+In 2021, the A321LR was added to the JetBlue fleet.

-May 2022: Offer for Spirit Airlines Rejected
+May 2022: JetBlue's Offer for Spirit Airlines Rejected

-2022: Universal Hydrogen Testing Begins
+2022: Universal Hydrogen Begins Testing with ATR 72

 In 2022, Universal Hydrogen began its initial rounds of testing with an ATR 72 aircraft.

-April 2023: JetBlue Announces Expansion to Amsterdam
+April 2023: JetBlue Announces Amsterdam Route

 In May 2023, JetBlue overhauled its TrueBlue Loyalty Program with enhancing its top tier status Mosaic with a 4-tier status and pick your own perks offers.